LiskHQ/lisk-token-claim/packages/claim-cli/README.md

 # Claim CLI

-This library is a tool to Claim Lisk token without the need to UI.
-This tool can provider the following services:
+This library is a tool to claim Lisk tokens without the need for UI.
+This tool can provide the following services:

 - Check Eligibility
 - Submit a Claim